IPVanish vs ExpressVPN: expert tests & comparison

 Features overview

-IPVanish and ExpressVPN have essential VPN features included, such as a functional kill switch, split tunneling, and quick connect.
+Both IPVanish and ExpressVPN include essential VPN features like kill switch, split tunneling, and quick connect.
+Here's how they compare:

 However, there are some differences, too: IPVanish offers a SOCKS5 proxy, while ExpressVPN supports Smart DNS.
 The latter also includes additional features, such as port forwarding and Threat Manager, to eliminate online trackers.